Skip to Main Content

 • Scores are recorded directly from official competition results submitted by competition management.

-• Scores can be checked at www.usdf.org.
+• Scores can be checked on USDFScores.com.

-• Scores must be from FEI, USEF, or USDF tests or score sheets that are current at the time of competition and earned at USEF-licensed/USDF-recognized competitions.
+• Scores must be from FEI, USEF, or USDF tests or scoresheets that are current at the time of competition and earned at USEF-licensed/USDF-recognized competitions.

 • Eligible scores earned at USEF Special Competitions held in the U.S. are also applicable.